-Figure 2 shows the $B_2$ vs. $p_T$ in each rapidity bin. $B_2$ is found to be rising as a function of $p_T$ for both particles and anti-particles at the first two rapidity bins (in accordance with previous experiments as stated previously).
-For forward rapidities this behaviour can not be concluded due to lack of deuteron statistics.
+Figure 2 shows the $B_2$ vs. $p_T$ in each rapidity bin. $B_2$ is found to be rising as a function of $p_T$ for both particles and anti-particles at midrapidity, i.e. $y \sim 0$ and $y \sim 1$ (in accordance with previous experiments).
+We can not yet draw any conclusion about any $p_T$ dependency at forward rapidity.
 The dashed lines in figure 2 corresponds fitting each set of points to find the weighted average.
-In this work the average of the $p_T$ -dependant coalescence parameter for a certain rapidity bin will be used as the coalescence parameter for that rapidity bin.
+In this work the average of the $p_T$ -dependent coalescence parameter for a certain rapidity bin will be used as the coalescence parameter for that rapidity bin.

-Figure 3 shows $B_2$ at the various rapidity bins.
+Figure 3 show $B_2$ as a function of rapidity.
 The statistical errors on the BRAHMS points are shown as lines, whereas the error box shows the total error, i.e the statistical error plus an estimated systematic error of 10 %.
 Included in the figure are results deducted from the PHENIX experiment [5].
 These points have been obtained in the same way as the BRAHMS points, i.e. by using their official data and making the weighted average.
 Hence the points in figure 3 are not published PHENIX results.